 Designing and making: At KS2, children have started using annotated sketches, cross section and exploded diagrams.
 The children in KS2 investigate the key events in design development and look at individual designers.
 The children also use computer aided design to understand the concept of a system.

 Cooking and nutrition: Throughout the school we look at the principles of a healthy and varied diet.
 In KS2 we look at seasonality and how ingredients are grown, reared, caught and processed.
 Throughout school we get the children involved in cooking various healthy dishes and using utensils.

 Children are actively encouraged to sing, and to learn about rhythm and melody using tuned and un-tuned instruments.
 In addition, we have Mrs Baker come in to help support the teachers during their music lessons on a Friday afternoon.
 Children are also encouraged to enjoy and evaluate a wide range of musical types during assemblies and to learn both religious and secular songs during a weekly, whole-school singing session.
-Extra-curricular music includes: Choir.
+Extra-curricular music includes: Choir, rock guitar.

 There is the opportunity for children to learn various musical instruments (e.g. brass, strings, woodwind, piano, percussion) depending on their age and aptitude, through Kirklees Music School and is arranged with them directly by calling 01484 426426.